The Power of Group Discussions in Childbirth Classes: Mastering Facilitation

 Research has found that adult attention spans only last 15-20 minutes, so it’s best to change learning activities at about this rate.

-An effective, well-rounded childbirth education class will cater to different types of learning and learning styles.
+An effective, well-rounded childbirth class will cater to different types of learning and learning styles.
 Try to include some or all of the following in your classes:

 The good news is that you don't need to come up with ideas and activities on your own.
 Plumtree Baby's Childbirth Curriculum includes ready-to-go interactive and informative teaching strategies.
 It also includes many teaching tips and ways to help evaluate your instruction.